-- Prerequisite or Parallel may be required.
-Please check individual course descriptions for details. - MA 091, DS 091, DS 095 not acceptable. - 2 Criminal Justice electives should be based on the student's career objectives and should be made after consultation with the program advisor. - Restricted and Open electives cannot be Criminal Justice courses.
+- 2 Criminal Justice electives should be based on the student's career objectives and should be made after consultation with the program advisor - Restricted and Open electives cannot be Criminal Justice courses.
 Restricted electives should be selected after consultation with the program advisor.